grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM.md

 ## Considerations

-- APM data export is supported for tests that are up to 1 hour long (3600 seconds plus 30 seconds of `gracefulStop`).
+- APM data export is supported for tests that are up to one-hour long (3600 seconds plus 30 seconds of `gracefulStop`).
 Longer tests are currently not supported.
-- If the APM configuration has errors, (e.g. invalid provider, wrong credentials, etc) the configuration will be ignored, and the test will be executed without the APM functionality.
+- If the APM configuration has errors, such as `invalid provider`, `wrong credentials`, etc.), k6 ignores the configuration, and the test runs without the APM functionality.
-- The data exported in near real-time may appear incorrect until the test is finished and the 2nd pass export has completed.
-The Prometheus Remote Write integration doesn't have a 2nd pass export.
+- The data exported in near real-time may appear incorrect until the test finishes and the 2nd-pass export has completed.
+The Prometheus Remote Write integration doesn't have a 2nd-pass export.
-- You cannot export metrics to two Prometheus Remote Write servers at the same time.
-This also applies to the other providers.
+- You cannot export metrics to two Prometheus Remote Write servers simultaneously.
+This limitation may apply to the other providers.